Healthy public policy to support healthy and equitable eating

 - Test the HE2 framework using Australian federal and state level government policies

-The project will provide an evidence base for what can be done to improve nutrition equitably.
-It aims to ensure nutrition and health equity goals are integral to federal and state cross-government policies and programs.
+The project provides an evidence base for what can be done to improve nutrition equitably with the aim of ensuring nutrition and health equity goals are integral to federal and state cross-government policies and programs.

 - Professor Sharon Friel, Australian National University

 - Professor Louise Baur AM, University of Sydney and The Children’s Hospital Westmead

 - Ms Elizabeth Munn, NSW Health

 - Dr Melanie Pescud, Australian National University

 This project was funded by the NHMRC, Australian Government Department of Health, NSW Ministry of Health, ACT Health and the HCF Research Foundation.

 We identified seven policy sub-systems that influence people’s healthy food consumption and its social distribution: